python-trio/trio/docs/source/tutorial.rst

 is waiting on ``child1`` and ``child2``, and both children are sleeping.
 So :func:`trio.run` checks its notes, and sees that there's nothing to be done until those sleeps finish – unless possibly some external I/O event comes in.
-Of course we aren't doing any I/O here so that won't happen, but in other situations it could.
+If that happened, then it might give us something to do.
+Of course we aren't doing any I/O here so it won't happen, but in other situations it could.
 So next it calls an operating system primitive to put the whole process to sleep:

 .. code-block:: none

    ### waiting for I/O for up to 0.9999009938910604 seconds

 And in fact no I/O does arrive, so one second later we wake up again, and trio checks its notes again.
-At this point it discovers the notes that :func:`trio.sleep` sent, saying that this is when the children should be woken up again, so it schedules them to run soon:
+At this point it checks the current time, compares it to the notes that :func:`trio.sleep` sent saying when when the two child tasks should be woken up again, and realizes that they've slept for long enough, so it schedules them to run soon:

 .. code-block:: none